nglmercer/open-bauth/docs/README.md

-# Framework-Agnostic Authentication Library - Documentation
+# Database ORM with Authentication and more

 ## 📚 Overview